ttempleton/craft-nocache/README.md

 ## Example: CSRF tokens

 A fantastic security feature, but one that basically renders caching impossible to use.
-Often you might find yourself outputting a form to the frontend, but it's nested deep within a chain of template includes and macros.
-At the top of this chain you've conveniently wrapped a cache tag around it.
+Often you might find yourself outputting a form to the frontend, but it's nested deep within a stack of template includes and macros.
+At the top of this stack you've conveniently wrapped a cache tag around it.

 Well, now your CSRF tokens are going to be cached and there's basically nothing you can do about it.
 Using `{% nocache %}` tags, this is no longer a problem: